Estienneca/p5-vite-boilerplate/README.md

 - ### Start coding

-The `main.js` file contains a default `sketch` object you can start to edit.
+The `main.js` file contains a default `sketch` function you can start to edit.
 ```javascript
 const sketch = (p) => {
 	p.setup = () => {